Discover the approach of functional medicine to Acne to solve it for good.

 Once this is determined, your treatment plan will take a targeted approach - whether that’s to improve the production of an enzyme involved in hormonal metabolism, to support pathways of detoxification and elimination.

-Your practitioner will also consider lifestyle factors such as sleep, stress reduction and exercise.
-For example, sleep is important for healing and repair, and exercise will enhance sweating, which is a key way the skin detoxifies.
+Our practitioners will also consider lifestyle factors such as sleep, stress reduction and exercise.
+For example, sleep is essential for healing and repair, and exercise will enhance sweating, which is a crucial way the skin detoxifies.

 The Melbourne Functional Medicine approach to acne